Longterm Housesitting in Spain: 3 Months in Asturias

 Mally the beautiful white tabby cat in Spain Amanda Walkins house and pet sitter

 Actually, the additional chickens were a friend’s.
-He was leaving for 6 weeks and needed a chicken-sitter (yes, that’s a thing!) so he brought his group over to our house and we all became one big happy family.
+He was leaving for 6 weeks and needed a chicken-sitter (yes, that’s a thing!) so he brought his group over to the house and we all became one big happy family.
 [After essentially a gang war for a few days as the literal pecking order was established.]

 Smallholding Highlights

-We.
-Cuddled.
+I. Cuddled.
 Goats.

 Two photos in a single image with a white goat and a brown goat from housesitter Amanda Walkins

-Our two goats were super cute and cuddly and just desperately wanted attention.
+The two goats were super cute and cuddly and just desperately wanted attention.

 Amanda Walkins and Pan the goat cuddling